 Imagine quintessential England.
 Rolling countryside, thatched cottages, country lanes, white horses on chalk hills.

-Welcome to the Vale of Pewsey,

-one of the most beautiful

-and unspoilt places in the UK.
+Welcome to the Vale of Pewsey, one of the most beautiful and unspoilt places in the UK.

-Readily accessible by road and rail, the Vale is located in the North Wessex Downs

-Area of Outstanding Natural Beauty
+Readily accessible by road and rail, the Vale is located in the North Wessex Downs Area of Outstanding Natural Beauty.

-and on the Great West Way.

-Traversed by the Ridgeway and Kennet & Avon Canal, served by a network of ancient footpaths, tracks, and bridleways, the Vale of Pewsey is ideal for walking, riding or cycling, with welcoming places to stay, friendly and atmospheric places to eat, drink and shop, and local events to enjoy throughout the year.
+Traversed by the Great West Way, Ridgeway, and Kennet & Avon Canal, served by a network of ancient footpaths, tracks, and bridleways, the Vale of Pewsey is ideal for walking, riding or cycling, with welcoming places to stay, friendly and atmospheric places to eat, drink and shop, and local events to enjoy throughout the year.